christophersingh/User-Engagement/README.md

 # User-Engagement

-This repo contains the technical assignment.
+This repo contains the analysis of LinkedIn user data.
 Please see the python notebook for the code.

 To run, please install all the python libraries found in requirements.txt